Relief Visualization Toolbox (RVT)

-Relief Visualization Toolbox was produced to help scientist visualize raster elevation model datasets.
-We have narrowed down the selection to include techniques that have proven to be effective for identification of small scale features.
+Relief Visualization Toolbox was developed to help scientist visualize raster elevation model datasets.
+We narrowed down the selection to include techniques that have proven to be effective for identification of small scale features.
 Default settings therefore assume working with high resolution digital elevation models, derived from airborne laser scanning missions (lidar).

 Despite this, techniques are also used for different other purposes.
 Sky-view factor, for example, can be efficiently used in numerous studies where digital elevation model visualizations and automatic feature extraction techniques are indispensable, e.g. in geography, geomorphology, cartography, hydrology, glaciology, forestry and disaster management.
 It can be used even in engineering applications, such as, predicting the availability of the GPS signal in urban areas.

 - PCA of hillshading,

 - simple local relief model,

 - sky-view factor (as developed by our team),

 - anisotropic sky-view factor,